 JakeHope is a readingdevelopment and children'sbookconsultant.
 He was the Reading and Learning Development Manager for Lancashire Libraries, one of the largest library authorities in the UK.
 Jake has judged nearly every major children's book award in the UK and has chaired numerous promotional selection panels.
 Alongside delivering training and public speaking on books and reading, Jake is an active reviewer and a passionate advocate for libraries books and reading.
-Jake is currently the chair of the Youth Libraries Group, the Chair of the Working Party for the prestigious CILIP Carnegie and Kate Greenaway Medal and is working on a book about visual literacy for Facet publishing.
+Jake is past-chair of the Youth Libraries Group, the Chair of the Working Party for the prestigious CILIP Carnegie and Kate Greenaway Medal, and is working on a book about visual literacy for Facet publishing.

-Tricia Adams - Past Chair
+Tricia Adams - Income Generation

 As a professional librarian with more years’ experience than I care to mention – I have worked in several sectors including government libraries and as a self-employed information specialist but have come back to my favourite – of working with children, in various guises, for the last 20+ years.
 This has included a spell as a primary school librarian, before moving back to public libraries in my home county of Northamptonshire, where I have been Head of Children’s and Young People’s Public Library Services and the manager of the Schools’ Library Service – Learning Resources for Education.